vighneshiyer/publications/papers/thesis/chapters/intro.typ

 The chip block diagrams do *not* indicate any kind of *pervasive specialization* that the "golden age" position paper may have posited, but rather reflect adapting general purpose processing engines for different amounts of exploitable parallelism for different workloads.
 Only a handful of exceptions exist and those are arguably not even 'accelerators' since they have no application-visible programming model (e.g. video codecs, fixed function ISP pipelines).

+Heterogeneity with respect to general purpose architectures!
+Not related to the 'sea of accelerators', but rather limited by dark silicon. 'accelerator level parallelism' is another dubious concept.

 == Motivation

 == Hypothesis

+We want to combine short intervals with functional warmup and rtl simulation to demonstrate it is possible to do rtl first agile performance evaluation and iteration without the need for slow rtl simulations or performance models (that need another round of correlation and error analysis) or fpgas which are expensive, have long startup latency, and are difficult to provision

 \subsection{Our Proposal}